mnick/scikit-kge/README.md

 trainer.fit(xs, ys)
 ```

-These buildings blocks are described in the following:
+The different available buildings blocks are described in more detail in the following:

 ### Model